MioYeh/Opencv_Resize_Padding/README.md

 # Opencv_Resize_Padding

-## To Know How To Use Opencv with resize and pqdding
+## To Know How To Use Opencv Resize and Pqdding